-The ISPA primarily attends to the promotion of the Internet in Austria, and it serves as a platform for cooperative efforts to create standards and policies for voluntary commitments.
-The association supports requests and interests of its members in public and provides an independent platform for exchanging information.
-In order to provide optimum economic and regulatory conditions for the Internet industry in Austria, the ISPA stands up for an improvement of a fair competition.
-It gives tips and tricks to Internet users for a safe use of the "web".
-With its own programme CIRCA (Computer Incident Response Coordination Austria) the ISPA dedicates itself to the safeness of the critical infrastructure of telecommunication.
-The association also serves as the organisational form for the "wlan group Austria".
+Primarily, the ISPA attends to the promotion of the Internet in Austria and serves as a platform for common efforts to design and implement standards and self-liabilities - so-called policies.
+The association supports the concerns and interests of its members in the public and provides them with an independent platform for the exchange of information.
+In order to create optimal economic and regulatory conditions for the Internet industry in Austria, the ISPA stands up for the strengthening of a fair competition.
+It gives tips and tricks to the Internet user for a safe use of the "web".
+The ISPA attends to the security of the critical infrastructure of telecommunication by means of a project called CIRCA, which means "Computer Incident Response Coordination Austria".